Something about the way we’re wired makes us chase the “magic tool” that will somehow make us “better.”

 This leaves your reps open to handle the highest possible volume, while still following a strategic sales play that’s been written intentionally for the type of prospect they’re engaging.
 You won’t set them up for failure by asking them to simultaneously prospect a CEO and a director, with the same sequence or cadence and level of effort.

 If you have different objectives, and want to more highly prioritize personalization, then you will focus more effort on tiers one and two.
 We will discuss more about degrees of personalization in the next section.

 Myth Two: “SEPs aren’t personalized enough.”

 While it may be popular on LinkedIn, there is a logical fallacy in that argument.
-“Personalization” is not an opposing strategy to “a sales engagement platform.”
-If you hear “non-personalized messages” when you hear “sales engagement,” then you’re not yet familiar with what SEPs can actually do.
+“Personalization” is not an opposing strategy to “a sales execution platform.”
+If you hear “non-personalized messages” when you hear “sales execution,” then you’re not yet familiar with what SEPs can actually do.